1. Install and configure

 } satisfies Provider

 serviceCategories is optional and is announced in peer metadata for discovery filtering.
-Recommended tags include privacy, legal, uncensored, coding, finance, and tee (custom tags are allowed).
+Recommended normie-friendly tags include chat, coding, math, study, creative, writing, tasks, fast, free, translate (custom tags are allowed).

 services should represent the service IDs buyers will request on the network.
 A provider can still rewrite to different upstream model IDs internally (for example, announce kimi2.5 and forward upstream as together/kimi2.5).